 It also drifted to coastal villages along the southwestern peninsula, blanketing the coastline of the rural fishing villages of Cedros and Icacos with mounds of seaweed that was described as, “an ecological disaster on par with an oil spill.”

-In Tobago, the event was treated as a natural disaster, with nearly TTD 4 million spent on clean up efforts by the Tobago House of Assembly.
-In Speyside, 1,983 truckloads with approximately 12,000 cubic feet of the seaweed were removed.
+In Tobago, the event was treated as a natural disaster, with nearly TTD 4 million spent on clean-up efforts by the Tobago House of Assembly.
+In Speyside, 1,983 truckloads with approximately 12,000 cubic feet of seaweed were removed.
 Mats of Sargassum also moved in on Lambeau, Rockley Bay, Bacolet, John Dial, Hope, Argyle, and Roxborough.
-Several hotel bookings were canceled, and events postponed due to the seaweed event.
+Several hotel bookings were canceled, and events were postponed due to the seaweed event.

 Mats up to two feet thick washed ashore at Pinfold Bay, King’s Bay, Hope Beach, Kilgwyn, and Little Rockly Bay.
 In Trinidad, east coast beaches from Cumana to Guayaguayare were affected.

 Aerial photos of Sargassum affecting Tobago’s coastlines.
 Photos: TEMA